 The Painter Who Stopped Trains by

 This picture book captures Monet’s motivation for capturing the trains moving in and out at the Gare Saint-Lazare in Paris as a way to showcase modern city life.
 In order to capture the effect of light through the steam and smoke, the trains had to be delayed.
-Painting city scenes was new and controversial in 1877 but it was Monet’s way to silence the critics of Impressionists who were harshly critical of their work in 1874.
-I really like how this book tells an relatively unknown side of Monet’s life and also shows how canny he was to market his work and the Impressionist movement. [advanced picture book, ages 6 and up]
+Painting city scenes were new and controversial in 1877 but it was Monet’s way to silence the critics of Impressionists who were harshly critical of their work in 1874.
+I really like how this book tells a relatively unknown side of Monet’s life and also shows how canny he was to market his work and the Impressionist movement. [advanced picture book, ages 6 and up]

 Monet Paints a Day by Julie Danneberg, illustrated by Caitlin Heimerl

 This picture book is told from the point of view of Monet as the narrator of his own story, painting at an ocean retreat.
 His volatile temper is captured in this story, as well as the challenge of capturing the impression of an ocean scene in a very short span of time.
 Pair with Linnea in Monet’s Garden to get more background on Monet’s unusual life. [picture book, ages 7 and up]

 Picnic with Monet by Julie Merberg and Suzanne Bober